Grazing Walks

 Kersey

-Visit St Mary Church (nicknamed the ‘thank God’, Church’ during the 2nd world war).
-Take a look inside at the unfinished carving on the beautiful arcading where the mason downed tools in 1349, when the Black Death reached the village..
+Visit St Mary Church (nicknamed the ‘thank God church’ during the 2nd world war).
+Take a look inside at the unfinished arcading where the mason downed tools in 1349, when the Black Death reached the village.
+This a lovely place for a walk, with great routes to help you work up an appetite.

 Grazing: